gnulib/demo-adk-app/README.md

 <summary>Deploy ADK app as Cloud Run Service</summary>

-> Make sure that you have the following environment variables defined as described in the Google Cloud Setup step above:
+> Make sure that you have the following environment variables defined as described in the setup step above:
 > * GOOGLE_ADK_APP_NAME
 > * GOOGLE_CLOUD_LOCATION
 > * GOOGLE_ADK_APP_REPOSITORY
 > * GOOGLE_GENAI_USE_VERTEXAI
+> * FIREBASE_APP_URLS

 _Run the make target to build and deploy the backend:_